Adam-Muyobo/Adam-Muyobo/README.md

 # 👋🏾 Hi, I'm **Adam** || **Musa** whatever you prefer

-currently I am a **Computer Science Student** 👨🏾‍🎓 at the University of Botswana
+I am a **Computer Science Student** 👨🏾‍🎓 at the University of Botswana

 ---